sorwet/marslinspike/README.md

 * [Quinnat](https://github.com/midsum-salrux/quinnat)
 * an already-registered Signal number
-* a running instance of [signald](https://gitlab.com/signald/signald)
+* a running instance of [signald](https://gitlab.com/signald/signald) (note: this project uses the Debian package)
 * an Urbit identity

 ## Setup

+Install signald for Debian via the instructions [here](https://gitlab.com/signald/signald/-/blob/main/docs/install/debian.md).

+Link signald with your Signal number via:

+`signaldctl account link`

-Install Quinnat and pysignald-async via `pip`.
+Install Quinnat via `pip`:

+`pip3 install quinnat`

-Set up a group for your bridge to reside in.
+Set up a group on your Urbit for your bridge to reside in.

 Copy `example.ini` to `default.ini`, and modify it as appropriate to meet your needs.

 Start the bridge:

-python3 main.py
+`python3 main.py`